liliankasem/logicapps/README.md

 Q: Why do I need to get a connection key to run locally?

 - A: When running logic apps locally, the connection needs to use the 'Raw' authentication method for connections to work.
-When deploying to Azure, the authentication method needs to be `ManagedServiceIdentity`, this is why we have a tokenized `connections.devops.json` file that we use in our DevOps pipelines to deploy our logic app.
+When deploying to Azure, the authentication method needs to be `ManagedServiceIdentity`.